- Purchase the complete Expat Arrivals Washington DC Guide (PDF)

 National Book Festival (August/September)

-The National Book Festival is an annual celebration of literature, involving a full day of book signings and performances, as well as a poetry slam and select film screenings.
-This festival is a great place for expats to feed their literary appetite and broaden their cultural understanding of the United States through representatives from across the country showcasing books from their states.
+The National Book Festival is an annual celebration of literature, involving a full day of book signings and performances as well as a poetry slam and select film screenings.
+This festival is a great place for new arrivals to feed their literary appetite and broaden their cultural understanding of the United States through representatives from across the country showcasing books from their states.

 National Christmas Tree and Pageant of Peace (December)

 This unique festival celebrating the holiday season takes place amidst decorated trees all around the White House Ellipse, with a Santa's Workshop and musical performances from bands, choirs and dancers.
 The celebration includes a National Christmas Tree Lighting Ceremony, in which the president turns on the decorative lights and ushers in Christmas festivity across the country.

 ►For more on how to stay entertained in Washington DC, see Lifestyle in Washington DC

 Are you an expat living in Washington DC?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Washington DC.
 Please contact us if you'd like to contribute.

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
 With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.